mikolalysenko/simplicial-complex/README.md

 **Time complexity:** `O(d * log(cells.length) * cells.length )`

 ### `findCell(cells, c)`
-Finds the first index of cell `c` in a `normalize`d array of cells.
+Finds a lower bound on the first index of cell `c` in a `normalize`d array of cells.

 * `cells` is a `normalize`'d array of cells
 * `c` is a cell represented by an array of vertex indices